davidebreso/gem-dev/desktop/readme.txt

   Since single-tasking GEM cannot load/unload accessories at runtime, a restart of GEM is needed to reload the new accessories.

-* Added "Refresh window" and "Restart GEM" items in File menu.
+* Added "Refresh window" item in File menu.
+"Quit" displays a confirmation alert with a "Restart" option to restart GEM AES instead of exiting to DOS.

 * Removed keyboard shortcuts from buttons, to make dialogs look better with the stock GEM/3 AES.